Aviator Signal Bots and Groups: A Complete Scam Guide

 Our Legitimate Statistical Tools

-We offer real analysis tools that are transparent about their limitations:
+At AviatorStats, we offer real analysis tools that are fully transparent about their capabilities and limitations:

 - Pattern Tracker — shows historical streak data with clear disclaimers that past patterns do not predict future outcomes

-- Distribution Charts — visualize how crash points are distributed across thousands of rounds
+- Distribution Charts — visualize how crash points are distributed across thousands of rounds, confirming the theoretical probability distribution

-- Rolling RTP Tracker — monitors return-to-player percentage over time
+- Rolling RTP Tracker — monitors return-to-player percentage over time, showing how actual results converge toward the theoretical 97% RTP

 Use Our Aviator Analytics Tools